marianavalerio/M3_Ionizable_Lipids_draft/README.md

 This repository provides:

 1. **Ionizable Lipid Parameters:**
-   - Access the `Lipid_parameters` folder for ready-to-use Martini 3 Ionizable Lipid parameters and fragments.
+   - Access the `Lipid_parameters` folder for ready-to-use Martini 3 parameters for canonical Ionizable Lipids and fragments.
    - Detailed descriptions and tips for integration into GROMACS simulations are provided.

 2. **Case Studies and Protocols:**